Muellersen/Tetris/README.md

 # What needs to be done?
 - GUI
-- Graphical implementation with tkinter (next project will be with pygame)
+- Graphical implementation with tkinter